Cale/arw-daily/_posts/2025-11-29-special-event-sation-k2k-to-celebrate-krampusnacht.md

 - Special Event
 - Krampusnacht
 ---
-*The following is a message from special event K2K:*
+*The following is a message from special event K2K organizer Caryn Eve Murray (KD2GUT):*

 Special event station [K2K](https://www.qrz.com/db/K2K) will be on the air marking a very old European Alpine region holiday tradition that has gained popularity in recent years in the US: Krampusnacht!